 Cases Filed in Wrong County Could be Dismissed

-It is important to note that any probate or guardianship litigation matter that is filed in a county that does not qualify under the Probate Code provisions as an appropriate venue for the case is subject to being dismissed because the Court does not have the proper jurisdiction to hear the case.
+It is important to note that any probate or guardianship litigation matter that is filed in a county that does not qualify under the Estates Code provisions as an appropriate venue for the case is subject to being dismissed because the Court does not have the proper jurisdiction to hear the case.

 Filing a Probate or Guardianship Case in Texas